jangelchik/basketball_efficiency/README.md

 ![png](images/output_85_0.png)

 ### Feature importance was not parallel to the hierarchical rankings of player +/- within each team.
-This suggests that bench players (ranks 6 and below) play an important role in predicting a team's success for a given season.
+This suggests that bench players (ranks 6 and below) play an important role in predicting a team's success for a given season, at least, within a gradient boosted regression context.
 Across all features, individual player +/- scores were positively correlated to regular season wins to a statistically significant degree.
 Does this hold true for both EFF and PIR?

 ![png](images/output_87_0.png)